-If your battery is having trouble producing electricity, chances are, it's a chemical issue.
+If your battery is having trouble holding under load, then chances are it's a chemical issue.

 1) Inspect the Battery

-With wet-cel (flooded) batteries, water levels have to be maintained.
-If they are low, usually re-filling them with distilled water will help.
-But if the battery has been dry for a long time, it can cause a problem.
-When the plates in the cells are exposed to oxygen, it rapidly causes sulfation to build up.
-Sulfation is the number 1 cause of early battery failure.
-Plus, charging a dry battery will burn it up.
-If your battery has plenty of fluid in the cells, but the color is dark, or brownish, this is also an indication of a bad battery.
-Even if one cell is brown, it is rendered useless and therefore the entire battery is, too.
-Time to replace!
+We strongly recommend checking the water levels before charging a wet cell battery since charging a dry battery will burn it up.
+If your battery has plenty of fluid in the cells, but the color is dark or brownish, this is also an indication of a bad battery.
+Even if one cell is brown, it is rendered useless; therefore, the entire battery is also.
+Time to replace your battery!

 2) Take a Voltage Reading

-The voltage of a battery is a good way to determine the state of charge.
+The voltage of a battery is an excellent way to determine the state of charge.
 Here's a handy table with the breakdown:

 3) Load Test the Battery

-A healthy 12 volt motorcycle battery should maintain a range from 9.5 - 10.5 volts under the load for a good 30 seconds straight.
-If the battery begins to hold and then steadily drops in voltage, there is a problem.
-If the voltage instantly drops to 0 volts, that is also a problem.
-We call this the open cell.
-On a new battery, this can be a result of manufacturing flaws, but it also may be caused by sulfate crystal buildup.
-Under the intense heat of the load, one or more of the weld pieces connecting the cells is coming loose and separating.
-This will cut the current, and voltage will drop.
+This will cut the current, and the voltage will drop.
 When the battery cools off, the pieces will touch, barely giving a complete connection.
 This gives you a false voltage reading.
-Batteries with open cells may read fully charged in idle, but they fail under a load test every time.
-Once a battery reaches this point, there is no going back.
-The best thing to do is recycle the thing.
+Batteries with open cells may read fully charged, but they fail under a load test every time.
+Once a battery reaches this point, there is no fix.
+The best thing to do is recycle it.

 Look no further.
-We've got a wide selection of powersports batteries for your motorcycle, ATV, scooter, Jet Ski, or snow mobile.
-But we also carry batteries for lawn mowers, wheelchairs, UPS systems, RVs, and Marine applications.
+We've got a wide selection of powersports batteries for your motorcycle, ATV, scooter, jet ski, or snowmobile.
+But we also carry batteries for lawn mowers, wheelchairs / mobility scooters, UPS systems, RVs, and marine applications.
 Whether you need a starting battery or a deep cycle battery, we have the stuff.
 And all of our replacement batteries come with warranties to ensure that you won't have any of these problems with your new battery.